seermer/HollowKnight_RL/README.md

 python train.py
 ```

-It will take over keyboards to control the game, if you want to force quit in the middle, Ctrl+C in terminal will work
+It will take over keyboards to control the game, if you want to force quit in the middle, Ctrl+C in terminal will work. <br>
+While running, do not click on other windows, stay focused on the Hollow Knight window, unless you want to stop running

 ___________________________